Alibaba looks wonderful until you realize it is protected from Amazon in its home market of China.

 Is Jack Ma up to the challenge of Jeff Bezos?

 How to properly manage the balance between protection and competition has been a challenge for governments for centuries.

 Leaders know the steps you take to build a modern, world-class economy matters - do you protect it with subsidies and limiting market access or do you challenge it with trade and open market access?

-Time and again those nations that challenge their home companies to be competitive globally are they most prosperous and most successful.
+Time and again those nations that challenge their home companies to be competitive globally are the most prosperous and most successful.
 Germany, the United States, Britain, Japan, and Italy are all prime examples.

 As it now stands, we know how this turned out for each country.

-China and the leadership of Alibaba should consider Argentina to grasp that what looks good and sensible today may not last forever.
+China and the leadership of Alibaba should consider Argentina and grasp that what looks good and sensible today, may not last forever.

 Marc A. Ross is a globalization strategist and communications advisor.
 Ross specializes in helping entrepreneurs and thought leaders make better connections and better communications.
 He is the founder of Caracal Global.